Reporter's notebook: Haiti's at a breaking point but few want foreign intervention

 Sometimes the demonstrations have turned violent.
 But at one protest on a recent Monday, the mood was light, yet the messages were complex.
 Someone in the crowd hoisted a Chinese flag; others carried Russian flags — anti-U.S. imperialism gestures.

-Speaking to NPR, protest organizer Nicolson Pierre launches into a list of grievances against the U.N. peacekeeping forces who were last in the country 2017: "All they brought was kidnappings and rape and cholera," he says.
+Speaking to NPR, protest organizer Nicolson Pierre launches into a list of grievances against the U.N. peacekeepers who were last in the country in 2017: "All they brought was kidnappings and rape and cholera," he says.
 "If the U.N. sends troops to Haiti, the fighting will get even more intense."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.